JStalnac/JStalnac.Common.Logger/README.md

 ```

 #### Creating a new console window (Windows only)
-Useful in GUI application that don't have consoles.
+Useful in GUI applications that don't have consoles.
 ```cs
 Logger.CreateConsole();
 ```